Diversification Paradox: Why More Numerai Models Isn't Better

 Takeaways

-The data suggests several practical conclusions for Numerai participants:
+A few practical conclusions for Numerai participants:

 Correlation is the binding constraint.
 If you are going to run multiple models, focus on making them as uncorrelated as possible.
 Different feature sets, different targets, different modeling paradigms.
 Small parameter tweaks on the same architecture do not count.